xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/TCA.rst

 Upon saving, this extension will take care of automatically and transparently serializing your custom fields and their corresponding values into the standard ``tx_directmailuserfunc_params`` database field (the one that is mapped to the standard text area) as JSON.
-Please note however that you will have to unserialize it manually within your itemsProcFunc method, just as when dealing with JavaScript additional parameter wizards.
+You will automatically get decoded values in your itemsProcFunc.

 In order to replace the text area, you have to write a method ``getWizardFields`` in your class that returns an array of table configuration (TCA):

 .. code-block:: php

-	public function getWizardFields($methodName, $pObj) {
+	public function getWizardFields($methodName) {
 	    return array(
 	        'columns' => array(
 	            'field1' => array(